 Background: This study was initiated by the Lower Minnesota River Watershed District (LMRWD) to evaluate the impact storm water runoff from Highway 101 has on temperatures of Eagle Creek, a DNR designated trout stream.
 Temperature loggers were placed upstream and downstream of Highway 101 by Bonestroo in June of 2006 (see Figure 1), and have been recording stream temperature since that time.
 Scott Soil and Water Conservation District (SWCD) contracts with the LMRWD to collect and report the temperature data.
 The loggers record temperature in 15-minute intervals.
 Since trout are sensitive to temperature, it is a critical variable to monitor.
-The optimal temperature range for adult brown trout is approximately 12.4 - 17.6° Celsius (Bell, 2006).
-Rainfall data is provided for this study at the Watershed Outlet Monitoring
+The optimal temperature range for adult brown trout is approximately 12.4 - 17.6° Celsius rainfall was recorded at the Watershed Outlet Monitoring Program (WOMP) Station (see Figure 1) and was used for this study.
+Precipitation was not recorded during January, February, or December.